 When Does the Ski Season End in Europe?
 And Why We Love It!

 It’s understandable to think that if you don’t make it to the slopes in the winter, you’ve missed your chance to ski that season.
-But, you’re wrong, the Alps has many amazing resorts for glacier skiing.
+But, you’re wrong, the Alps have many amazing resorts for glacier skiing.

-Late season skiing has many perks.
+Late season European skiing has many perks.
 From lower prices to quieter slopes, the end of the season has a lot on offer.
 Contrary to popular belief, there are plenty of resorts open late into the year!

 They say the early bird catches the worm, but, sometimes, it pays to be fashionably late.